 Standards of Student Behavior

-State College of Florida expects its students to be mature and responsible citizens at all times and in all places.
-Whether on- or off- campus at any time, if the student's conduct or dress is in violation of local, state or federal law, is a public nuisance or deemed improper and/or detrimental to the College, that student may be subject to disciplinary action as stated in SCF Procedure 4.10.01: Disciplinary Proceedings for Violation of Standards of Student Behavior.
+SCF expects its students to be mature and responsible citizens at all times and in all places.
+Whether on or off campus at any time, if the student's conduct or dress is in violation of local, state or federal law; is a public nuisance or deemed improper and/or detrimental to the College; that student may be subject to disciplinary action as stated in SCF Procedure 4.10.01: Disciplinary Procedures for Violation of Standards of Student Behavior.

 SCF expects all members of the College community to conduct themselves in a manner befitting the tradition of honor and integrity.
 They are expected to assist the College by reporting suspected violations of academic integrity to appropriate faculty and/or administrative staff.

 These guidelines define a context of values for individual and institutional decisions concerning academic integrity.

 It is every student's responsibility to become familiar with the standards of academic ethics at the College.
 Claims of ignorance, unintentional error, or academic or personal pressures are not sufficient reasons for violations.

 The following is a partial list of the types of behavior that breach the College academic ethics guidelines and are therefore unacceptable: plagiarism, cheating on examinations, forgery, sabotage, unauthorized collaboration or falsification of information.
 Attempts to commit such acts fall under the term "academic dishonesty" and are subject to penalty.